deelliot/AndroidApps/WhatsCooking/README.md

 # What's Cooking

 ## Introduction
 Welcome to What's Cooking!
-This Android app is your recipe browsing companion, designed to showcase an array of recipes sourced from a dummy API.
+This Android app is designed to showcase an array of recipes sourced from a dummy API.
 Developed as a learning project, What's Cooking focuses on utilizing Jetpack Compose, StateFlows, Room, and Hilt within the MVVM architecture.

 ## Overview

 What's Cooking offers users a chance to explore recipes, with filtering options based on meal type, sorting functionality by total time or top-rated recipes, searching through recipes with keywords, and now, the ability to add your own recipes.
 This app is still a work in progress and primarily created as a learning tool.
 Built using Kotlin, the app leverages Kotlin Coroutines, Retrofit, Moshi, Coil, Room, and Hilt to handle asynchronous tasks, retrieve data, parse JSON responses, load images efficiently, and manage local database storage and dependency injection.

 ## Features

-- **Recipe Browsing**: Explore a diverse range of recipes, ready to tantalize your taste buds.
+- **Recipe Browsing**: Explore a diverse range of recipes.

 - **Filtering Options**: Filter recipes by meal type, allowing for easy navigation based on preferences.